 A Quick Heads-Up About Summer in Ireland

-Let’s get this out of the way: Ireland isn’t cheap, and summer is peak season.
+Let’s get this out of the way: It is peak season, and summer in Ireland isn’t cheap.
 Schools are on holiday, tour buses are running, and accommodation prices can soar.
 But don’t let that put you off!
-Plan ahead, book early, and embrace the buzz — you’ll be grand!
+Plan ahead, book hotels and tours early, and you’ll be grand!

-However, when the sun comes out (even briefly!), we Irish become even lovelier and even more up for the craic, so trust us, that will make up for everything else!
+However, when the sun comes out, we Irish become even lovelier and even more up for the craic, so trust us, that will make up for everything else!

 Summer in Ireland at a Glance